-They say time is money, but in jazz improvisation, it’s more than that.
-Time is what’s passing while you’re trying to remember the chord to a tune, the notes to the melody, or what to play at any given moment.
-Everything in jazz improvisation happens in real-time.
-There’s no time for thought.
-So how do you surpass the need to think and have the ability to conjure up everything you want to in real-time?
+They say that time is money, but in jazz improvisation, it’s even more than that!
+Time is what’s passing by while you’re desperately trying to recall the next chord change in a tune, the notes to the melody, or what to play at any given moment of your solo…

 - What’s a ii V in the key of F# major?

 - If the V7 of a ii V progression is Ab7, what’s the ii chord?

 - What’s a iii Vi in the key of Db major?

 - If the ii chord of a ii V progression is C# minor, what’s the V7 chord?

 - If the ii V of a key is F- Bb7, what’s the VI7 of the key?

 Now, judge your answers based on whether you were correct and how FAST you knew the answer.